PauloPHLP/PomBodoro/README.md

 ## 🔎️ Description

-A Pomodoro app made with Vue.js.
+A simple Pomodoro app to test PWA concepts on Vue.js.

 ## 🚀️ Technologies